Barrie Carter Gibby

 Called together by Lauren, we formed in the spring of 2004 with the purpose of helping to vision the birthing of the second generation of Veriditas as it moved toward a focus centered on the transformative experience of the labyrinth.
 It was also a time when Lauren was beginning to think about shifting the tenor of her role as Mother of Veriditas to that of Grandmother.
 We took inspiration from the image of the spider plant, where the mother plant is continually bringing forth baby plants, each having the potential to thrive and grow.
 It continues to be a beautiful metaphor for the expanding and deepening of our work.

 From the beginning, we have seen ourselves as a spiritual task force.
 As we come together, we create a sacred space from which to work.
 We are inspired and guided by Christina Baldwin’s circle model, found in her book Calling the Circle.
 Our meetings are structured to give time to meditation, labyrinth walking and sharing of personal process, interwoven with the business of the meetings.
 We honor the wisdom of each member’s voice; deeply listening to each other.

-The Council meets twice a year in retreat, talks by conference calls and works by committee between meetings.
-Our membership has always been somewhat fluid and organic, with a limit of 15 people.
+The Council meets by conference calls and works by committee between meetings.
+Our membership is fluid and organic, with a limit of 15 people.
 Interest in working in a spiritual circle and sharing a commitment to our mission are essential, as are attending meetings and willingness to take on tasks.
-There is always an extra chair at Council meetings, and guests are welcome.
-Please let us know of your interest by emailing us at email@example.com.